 As dubious as the practice might be, we will likely rely upon students to clean their own spaces.
 Setting out proper cleaning materials (together with cleaning instructions) in the practice areas will help in the process and eliminate excuses for non-compliance.

-Yamaha has blessed us with some practical guidelines for sanitizing.
+Yamaha has provided us with some practical guidelines for sanitizing.

 Information is also available from Steinway.

 The PTG has also provided information on general sanitation guidelines: https://www.ptg.org/covid-19.
 These are practical and easy to do with readily available materials.

 Depending upon the will of the administration(s) at our institutions, various configurations of use may be in order.
 Suggestions have included not sharing practice space, i.e. one student to one practice room.
 Also, spacing out the usage times with a defined schedule, for instance a two hour block in the morning for room 101 with the next use in room 103 later in the day.
 Suggestions have also included limiting the use of practice rooms to 3-4 students with arrangements and training in proper cleaning with materials supplied.
 More space/time is needed between singers and wind instrument players for the virus to settle out of the room.

 Social distancing practices are available by limiting the spacing between students in the classrooms.
 This brings the classroom populations down to about 1/3rd to1/4 of the normal capacity.
 Classes can be staggered throughout the day to minimize crowding in the halls.

 Signage with policies that amend policies already in place to include the above cleaning practices could be included at the entrance to practice rooms.
 We still don't care to have drinks spilled inside the pianos on top of all this!!

 HVAC systems are a wide swath.
 Some buildings are modern in design and some quite old often with correspondingly aging equipment.
 It is not possible to suggest how to handle ventilation with this document other than there should be consideration given to the above.

 Wishing you the best as we look forward to this coming academic year!